gonutz/d3d9/samples/static_triangle/readme.md

 This simple example initializes Direct3D9 and draws a static pink triangle in the center.
 It shows how to create and use vertex buffers and shaders.
+For compiling shaders for Direct3D you need `FXC.exe`, the DirectX effects compiler, which is included in the DirectX SDK and the Windows Platform SDK.
+See `build_shaders.bat` for details.

 For window creation this sample uses [Allen Dang's w32 library](https://github.com/AllenDang/w32).
 Direct3D needs a handle to the window it runs in so you need a method for setting this up.
 Other libraries that you can use include [SDL2](https://github.com/veandco/go-sdl2) and the [walk library](https://github.com/lxn/walk).